trisfaizal/Marketing-Site/_drafts/jekyll-influencers-what-they-love.md

 ---
 layout: post
-title: Jekyll Influencers What They Love
+title: 5 reasons you should use Jekyll
 header: Powerful Templates
-category: Features
+category: Jekyll
-author: mike
+author: sam
 ---